BinarCode/laravel-restify/docs/docs/4.0/repository-pattern/field.md

 ## Field label

 Field label, so you can replace a field attribute spelling when it is returned to the frontend:

 ```
 Field::new('created_at')->label('sent_at')
 ```

+Of course if you want to populate this value from a frontend request, you can use the label as a payload key.

 ## Hidden field
 Field can be setup as hidden: